Rank-based linkage I: triplet comparisons and oriented simplicial complexes: Sheaves on a simplicial complex

-It is easy to see that $\mcf'_k$ is not a sheaf for $k \ge 3$, by considering a simplicial complex with vertices $x_0, \dots, x_{k-1}$ and edges $E_i: x_i x_{i+1}$ for $0 \le i < k$ with indices read mod $k$.
+\begin{rem} It is easy to see that $\mcf'_k$ is not a sheaf for $k \ge 3$, by considering a simplicial complex with vertices $x_0, \dots, x_{k-1}$ and edges $E_i: x_i x_{i+1}$ for $0 \le i < k$ with indices read mod $k$.
 If the edges are oriented by $x_i \to x_{i+1}$ to form a $k$-loop, then the obvious sections on the open sets containing $E_i$ and its endpoints do not glue to any section of $\mcf'_k$.
-This is illustrated in Figure~\ref{f:sheafcounterex} for $k = 4$.
+Other natural examples appear in Figure~\ref{f:noglue3} for $k = 3$ and in Figure~\ref{f:sheafcounterex} for $k = 4$. \end{rem}